HKEx plans to launch yuan futures in third quarter

-HONG KONG (Reuters) - Hong Kong Exchanges and Clearing Ltd (0388.HK) plans to introduce yuan currency futures in the third quarter, in a bid to support Hong Kong’s further development as an offshore yuan centre.
+HONG KONG, April 20 (Reuters) - Hong Kong Exchanges and Clearing Ltd plans to introduce yuan currency futures in the third quarter, in a bid to support Hong Kong’s further development as an offshore yuan centre.

 The futures contract, which provides a way for investors to hedge exposure in the Chinese currency, requires delivery of US dollars by the seller and payment of the settlement value in yuan by the buyer at maturity.